ly-githuber/threathunters/Ransomwares/Hive/Launch Batch File/launch_hive_bat.md

 # Hive

-Use this query to look for running Hive ransomware behavior in the environment
+Use this query to look for running Hive ransomware's launching hive.bat behavior in the environment

 ## Query
 ```